 An investigation like this today, I believe, would yield the same findings.
 However, today, we have an added a layer of complexity to this problem that is more misleading for consumers.
 Risk assessments of pesticides are in full swing at EPA, and reviews of pesticides or registration reviews brand them as presenting acceptable risk, under statutory standards that blur complex toxicological questions and the limitations of the analysis.
 Despite rhetoric to the contrary, vulnerable population groups, such as children, the elderly, and those with neurological and immunological illnesses and cancer, are inadequately protected by these risk assessments.
-The testing protocol for some health endpoints, such as poisoning that disrupts the endocrine system
+The testing protocol for some health endpoints, such as poisoning that disrupts the endocrine system (impacting human development at miniscule doses) has not been developed by EPA, as required by statute.
+And some issues have been simply taken off the table, such as the additive effect of chemical mixtures and the synergic effects of pesticides mixed with other pesticides or with pharmaceuticals.
+While all this is going on, the District's pesticide registration apparatus in the Department of the Environment is entirely dependent on a federal system that is inadequate.

-Regulation, Washington, D.C., GAO/RCED-86-97.
+&lt;sup>9 U.S. General Accounting Office (GAO), Nonagricultural Pesticides: Risks and Regulation, Washington, D.C., GAO/RCED-86-97.

-&lt;sup>4GAO, Lawn Care Pesticides: Risks Remain Uncertain while Prohibited Safety Claims Continue, GAOP/ RCED-90-134, March 1990.
+&lt;sup>10GAO, Lawn Care Pesticides: Risks Remain Uncertain while Prohibited Safety Claims Continue, GAOP/ RCED-90-134, March 1990.